Edge-Sweets/APC-Smart-UPS-Manager/README.md

 # APC-Smart-UPS-Manager

+DEPRECATED.

+This software is not still being updated as the software that comes with UPS devices now includes a way to gracefully shut down.

 Software to control APC Smart UPS.
 Gives status updates and allows you to change Battery Alarm, Graceful Shutdown, and Computer Shutdown Delays.
 Replacement for APCs UPS Software.